mahmoud/sedimental/entries/announcing_finfam.md

 My years of work in open-source and wiki ecosystems showed me the power of collaborative, transparent tools.
 FinFam brings that same philosophy to personal finance.

-To further scale the knowledge, we make it possible for anyone can create a View.
+To further scale the knowledge, we make it possible for anyone to create a View.
 [The View "source" format](https://docs.finfam.app/guides/basic_view/) is XLSX, and can be edited with Google Sheets, Excel, or LibreOffice.
 Any published View can also be open-sourced.
 Just like with code, financial models are now reviewable, forkable,